learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 The general process is:

 - Click the blue "Fork" button in Canvas
-- Create a personal copy (a 'fork') of the assignment in GitHub
+- Create a personal copy (a 'fork') of the assignment into your GitHub account
 - Download your personal copy (referred to as 'cloning') to your computer
 - Complete the required work
 - Submit your completed work in Canvas through the CodeGrade window